 The Avery Breathing Pacemaker

-The Avery Breathing Pacemaker is a unique, FDA-approved diaphragm pacing device that promotes natural breathing in patients with central sleep apnea—as well as several other conditions—24 hours per day to patients of all ages.
+The Avery Breathing Pacemaker is an FDA-approved diaphragm pacing device that promotes natural breathing in patients with central sleep apnea—as well as several other conditions—24 hours per day to patients of all ages.
 With this device, electrodes are placed on the phrenic nerve in the back or chest and connect to an external device that creates radio waves.
 These waves are transferred to the nerve to stimulate it, causing the diaphragm to contract as it would naturally.

 This device offers several benefits to patients over mechanical ventilation (e.g., PPV) systems including: